 There are around 1300 species of stag beetle worldwide, and 4 British species.
 They get their name because the massive mandibles of the male (see below) resemble the antlers of a stag, and are used in a similar fashion - for defence and resolving disputes over females.

-The Lucanidae larva (right) lives in the root stock of deciduous trees especially oak, ash, beech elm and hawthorn, and can take 5 years to develop.
+The Lucanidae larva (above) lives in the root stock of deciduous trees especially oak, ash, beech elm and hawthorn, and can take 5 or 6 years to develop.
 The larva can stridulate (produce sound) by rubbing ridges on the third pair of legs against a rough area at the base of the second pair of legs.

-The stag beetle (left) is now rare, and in the U. K. is mainly confined to south-eastern England.
+The stag beetle, Lucanus cervus (above) is now rare, and in the U. K. is mainly confined to south-eastern England.
 Adult males can reach up to 75 mm long, making it the largest European beetle.
-The adult females reach up to 50 mm long.
+The adult females (below) reach up to 50 mm long.
 The huge jaws of the male (above) cannot be closed with any force, so the beetle is no danger to man, in fact the female, with her much smaller jaws, can give a more painful nip.
 The male's jaws can make up around 20% of the entire body weight.

 The larvae eat rotting wood, and in the U. K. oak is the wood of choice, but elm, lime and beech are also used.
 The larval stage can last as long as 6 years.
 The larvae can stridulate by rubbing the 2nd and 3rd leg together, and it is thought that this is a means of communication.

 Lucanus lunifer, below.
 A stag beetle is from India.